treydock/job-pod-reaper/README.md

 `DURATION` has to be a [valid golang duration string](https://golang.org/pkg/time/#ParseDuration).

-A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
-Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 Example: `pod.kubernetes.io/lifetime: 24h`

 The above annotation will cause the pod to be reaped (killed) once it reaches the age of 1d (24h)